-Prior to enrolment, parents/guardians are welcome to visit our service with their child.
+Prior to enrolment, parents/guardians are welcome to visit our preschool with their child.
 Children from any area are eligible for enrolment.
 Orientation and settling in to our programs is tailored to meet the individual needs of each child and family.
-This can be negotiated with our program staff.
+This can be negotiated with our program educators.
 Places are allocated according to our enrolment policy, with priority given to children closest in age to school entry, children of Aboriginal and Torres Strait Island descent, children with additional needs and children with primary carers working and/or studying.

 On enrolment, the following information must be completed & given to staff:

-- Enrolment Form & Application Form/s
+- Enrolment Form & Bermagui Preschool Application Form 2024

 - Copy of Birth Certificate

 - NSW Department of Education Consent Form – Child

 - 2024 Start Strong NSW Government – Fee relief declaration

 - Copy of Health Care Card (if applicable)